 Ikea – You know you can escape the cold and redesign the living room, right?
 Ikea has family restrooms, a kids menu in the restaurant, family parking, play areas throughout the store and free supervised play for your kiddos for up to an hour!

 College Football Hall of Fame – Explore the exhibits with personalized RFID technology.
-Don’t miss the panoramic theatre and trying to kick your own field goal.
+Don’t miss the panoramic theater and trying to kick your own field goal.
+You don’t have to be a football fan to love this place!

 Good Eats and Winter Treats